 Understanding How LLC Members Pay Taxes

 Limited liability companies (LLCs) are one of the most popular types of business entities.
 The LLC's flexible taxation options are one reason it is preferred.
-LLC members can, for the most part, choose how they would like to be taxes.
+LLC members can, for the most part, choose how they would like to be taxed.
 The LLC enjoys this flexibility because the Internal Revenue Service does not recognize it as a distinct entity for federal tax purposes.
-It must, therefore, be taxes as on of the four taxable options already available:
+It is, therefore, be taxed as one of the four taxable options already available:

 A disregarded entity is a business structure that is not recognized as distinct from its owner for tax purposes.
 If you are the sole owner of a LLC, the IRS classifies your company as a disregarded entity by default and taxes the LLC as a sole proprietorship.
 As a result, the owner of a single-member LLC must report the LLC's income and expenses on the members Form 1040 Schedule C. A separate tax return fo the entity is not required.

 When a LLC has multiple members, the IRS's default classification for tax purposes is the partnership.
 Partnerships, like disregarded entities, pass their income and expenses down to their owners, and LLC members are responsible for paying taxes proportionate to their ownership interests.
 Income, credits and deductions are reported to the IRS using Schedule K-1 (Form 1065).